hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Numbering of items:<br />
+Numbering of items:
-IF a discrepancy is identified in the Data Group THEN:<br />
+IF a discrepancy is identified in the Data Group THEN:
-  - ‘Declaration goods item number' shall be unique AND EQUAL to the declaration goods item<br />
- number defined in the declaration for which the discrepancy is reported AND<br />
+  - ‘Declaration goods item number' shall be unique AND EQUAL to the declaration goods item number defined in the declaration for which the discrepancy is reported AND
-  - 'Goods item number’ shall be unique AND EQUAL to the goods item number defined in the<br />
-declaration for which the discrepancy is reported.<br />
+  - 'Goods item number’ shall be unique AND EQUAL to the goods item number defined in the declaration for which the discrepancy is reported.<br /><br />
-IF a new Data Group is identified THEN:<br />
+IF a new Data Group is identified THEN:
-   - ‘Declaration goods item number' shall be unique AND EQUAL to the last declaration goods item<br />
-  number defined in the declaration + 1 AND<br />
+   - ‘Declaration goods item number' shall be unique AND EQUAL to the last declaration goods item number defined in the declaration + 1 AND
-   - 'Goods item number’ shall be unique AND EQUAL to the last goods item number defined in the<br />
-  declaration + 1 AND<br />
-  the rest of the Data Items contained in the Data Group and all sub–Data Groups shall be<br />
-  filled in except for the Data Elements that are defined as optional or dependent in the<br />
+   - 'Goods item number’ shall be unique AND EQUAL to the last goods item number defined in the declaration + 1 AND the rest of the Data Items contained in the Data Group and all sub–Data Groups shall be filled in except for the Data Elements that are defined as optional or dependent in the declaration.<br /><br />
-  declaration.<br />
-IF a Goods item is missing THEN:<br />
+IF a Goods item is missing THEN:
-   - ‘Declaration goods item number' shall be unique AND EQUAL to the number of the declaration<br />
-  goods item number defined in the declaration AND<br />
+   - ‘Declaration goods item number' shall be unique AND EQUAL to the number of the declaration goods item number defined in the declaration AND
-   - 'Goods item number’ shall be unique AND EQUAL to the item number defined in the<br />
-  declaration AND the rest of the Data Items contained in the Data Group and all sub–Data Groups<br />
-  shall not be filled.<br />
+   - 'Goods item number’ shall be unique AND EQUAL to the item number defined in the declaration AND the rest of the Data Items contained in the Data Group and all sub–Data Groups shall not be filled.<br /><br />
-Note: The Sequence number of a Data Group is unique if the XPath and the value of the sequence<br />
-number of this Data Item is unique in this message.
+Note: The Sequence number of a Data Group is unique if the XPath and the value of the sequence number of this Data Item is unique in this message.

 **Technical Description**